Anisul Haque Chowdhury (Rangpur politician)

-Anisul Haque Chowdhury was a Bangladesh Awami League politician and the former Member of Parliament of Rangpur-7 and Rangpur-2.
+Anisul Haque Chowdhury was a Bangladesh Awami League politician and a member of parliament for Rangpur-7 and Rangpur-2.

 Career

 Chowdhury was elected to parliament from Rangpur-7 as a Bangladesh Awami League candidate in 1973.
 He was elected to parliament from Rangpur-2 as a Bangladesh Awami League candidate in 1986.
-He was elected to parliament from Rangpur-2 as a Bangladesh Awami League candidate in 1996 by-election.
-He served as a State Minister.
+He was elected to parliament from Rangpur-2 as a Bangladesh Awami League candidate in a 1996 by-election.
+He served as a state minister.

 Death

 Chowdhury died on 11 January 2011 at Rangpur Medical College Hospital in Rangpur City, Bangladesh.